 You can select any of the undergraduate courses offered by the Faculty of Science, Engineering and Built Environment through a single VTAC preference for the Global Science and Technology Program.
 You can choose from the range of courses offered by the Faculty of Science, Engineering and Built Environment and must ensure that you also meet the entry requirements for your course of interest.

-Step 2: Complete and return the Global Science and Technology Program Supplementary Application Form to the Faculty of Science, Engineering and Built Environment.
+Step 2: Complete the Global Science and Technology Program Supplementary Application Form by 12pm 21 December 2015.

 I am not a VCE student can I still apply for the Program?